diomalta/boilerplate-nodejs-expressjs-postgres/README.md

 - Test for application of unit and integration.
 - Style guides for formatting code.

 ## Project structure

 ```
 src
 │   app.js          # App entry point
 │   server.js       # Run aplication
 │   routes.js       # Express routes
 └───app
   └───controllers   # All that is required for the endpoints
   └───models        # Database models
   └───services      # All the business logic is here
   └───jobs          # Jobs definitions for agenda.js (coming soon)
   └───subscribers   # Event handlers for async task (coming soon)
 └───config          # Environment variables and configuration related stuff
+└───constants       # Are fixed values
 └───database        # For control have of DB version, table creation, and data entry
 └───middlewares     # All that is filter for controll
 ```

 ## Author